 Walk Along the Boardwalk

 As mentioned previously, Gimli is found directly on Lake Winnipeg, a lake so big you’ll swear you’ve hit the ocean.
-Gimli has a beautiful boardwalk complete with the Seawall Gallery, where you’ll find many pieces of art depicting the region’s history and culture, especially highlighting the First Nations people who have lived on this land for many thousands of years.
+Gimli has a beautiful boardwalk complete with the Seawall Gallery, where you’ll find many pieces of art depicting the region’s history and culture, especially highlighting the Indigenous people who have lived on this land for many thousands of years.
 It’s the perfect place to take in the sunset as you learn a bit more about Gimli’s past.